 Office: 305 Barnard Hall

-Darla Goeres has twelve years experience researching biofilm bacteria in industrial systems.
-She has studied biofilms found in Danish district heating distribution pipes, anaerobic biofilms in soured oil fields, biofilms in recreational water systems and evaluated various treatment strategies for killing, removing and/or preventing biofilm formation.
+Dr. Darla Goeres has over twenty years of experience researching biofilm bacteria in industrial systems.
+She has studied biofilms found in beer draught lines, Danish district heating distribution pipes, anaerobic biofilms in soured oil fields, biofilms in recreational water systems, and evaluated various treatment strategies for killing, removing and/or preventing biofilm formation in the built environment.

-Dr. Goeres leads the Standardized Biofilm Methods Laboratory team at the Center for Biofilm Engineering.
-The mission of this laboratory is the development and validation of quantitative standard methods for growing, treating, sampling and analyzing biofilm bacteria.
-As part of her work in this area, she participates in the American Society for Testing and Materials (ASTM) subcommittee E35.15 and facilitated the acceptance of the first approved standard methods for biofilm bacteria.
-Her goal is to promote collaboration among the various entities interested in biofilm methods.
-Currently, Dr. Goeres is working with the EPA on the development and validation of an efficacy test for hard surface biofilm efficacy claims.
+For the majority of her career at CBE, Dr. Goeres successfully led the Standardized Biofilm Methods Laboratory (SBML) team, whose mission is the development and validation of quantitative standard methods for growing, treating, sampling and analyzing biofilm bacteria.
+A leader in developing biofilm standard methods, Dr. Goeres is a member of the American Society for Testing and Materials (ASTM) subcommittee E35.15 and facilitated the acceptance of the first approved standard methods for biofilm bacteria.